This driver serves for communication with Mitsubishi

 - The driver is incorporated into the PROMOTIC system by means of the PmaComm

-- This is a point-to-point communication type, i.e. one PmaComm
+- This is a point-to-point communication type, it means that one PmaComm

 object can communicate only with one device (the protocol does not support multiple device adressing).